Search

 3. Where does CE and UKCA Marking enable you to sell your products?

-With a CE mark, your product can be sold in the EU and in some other countries, including Turkey.
-To sell in the UK market, a UKCA mark needs to be affixed to all relevant products.
+With a CE mark, your product can be sold in the EU and in some other countries, including Turkey & the UK.
+To sell in the UK market only, a UKCA mark needs to be affixed to all relevant products.

 In Northern Ireland, CE marking will continue to be valid, alongside the UK(NI) mark.